haiphu241/DataMining-Project/README.md

 ## 4. Model building

 Machine learning algorithms are crucial for creating classification models, as they identify trends and make data-driven judgments.
-Techniques like ibk, J48, Logistic Regression, Naive Bayes, OneR, SVM, AdaBoostM1, RandomForest, and ExtraTree are used to classify instances based on their closest neighbors, making them suitable for pattern recognition tasks, binary classification, and large datasets.
-Ensemble approaches like AdaBoostM1 and RandomForest increase classification performance by integrating multiple classifiers, while ExtraTree increases resilience by creating decision trees with random splits.
+Techniques like ibk, J48, Logistic Regression, Naive Bayes, OneR, SVM, AdaBoostM1, RandomForest are used to classify instances based on their closest neighbors, making them suitable for pattern recognition tasks, binary classification, and large datasets.
+Ensemble approaches like AdaBoostM1 and RandomForest increase classification performance by integrating multiple classifiers.
 Weka supports these models and offers full modeling and training capabilities, making the development process easier.
 Weka functions like buildClassifier are often used throughout the model development process, making the training process quick for many classifiers.

 ## 5. Return the result